-As we left our ancient hunter-gathering tribal life-style and became civilized, we lost that intimate sense of connection that so fosters a sense of well being.
-Religion merely rushed in to fill that void.
-That people are religious in name only says much about the tribal nature of our species.
-It is not surprising that we are often only able to feel a sense of reconnection through passionate partisan secular religion.
+As we left our ancient hunter-gathering tribal lifestyle and became civilized, we lost the intimate sense of connection that fosters a sense of well being and self-security.
+Religion helps fill that void.
+That people are religious, or science minded, in name only says much about the tribal nature of our species.
+It is not surprising that we are often only able to feel a sense of reconnection through passionate partisanship.
 It’s tribal; it’s biological.

 I don’t suppose I gave entropy much thought other than as a cornerstone of classical physics, i.e., Second Law of Thermodynamics.
-While reading “A New View of Gravity” in a recent Science News, it dawned on me the natural link between the common humble spiritual side of religion and the essence of science.
-The link between entropy and gravity made the case for me, though explaining why would give you and me a headache.
-(Let’s keep it simple, please!)
+While reading a recent Science News report, A New View of Gravity , I realized the natural link between the humble spiritual roots of religion and the essence of science.
+The link between entropy and gravity made the case solid for me, although I’d have trouble explaining why.
+Fortunately, a simpler case is possible to make.

-An example of increasing entropy would be burning coal.
-In burning it you are returning carbon to its simpler (mysterious sameness) state.
-To return it again to a lump of coal would require energy to do something to decrease entropy.
+An example of increasing entropy is burning coal.
+In burning coal, you are returning carbon to its simpler — mysterious sameness — state.
+Returning it to a lump of coal again would require energy to increase order.
 The input of energy is what made the coal originally, i.e., CO2 + sunlight + plant life + tectonic forces (+ time) = coal.
-When the Tao Te Ching talks of return to the use of the knotted rope, it is referring to increasing entropy in our approach to life.
-Simplify!
+When chapter 80 says return to the use of the knotted rope, this sounds like a call to increase entropy in our approach to life… Simplify!

-Newton’s Law of Motion Is Spiritual Truth.
+Newton’s Laws of Motion are also Spiritual Truth.